Average Expert Rating

 Rating Breakdown

-Without electricity to distract safari-goers from their Hlane bush experience, Ndlovu Rest Camp comes alive at night.
+The guest huts at Ndlovu Rest Camp have no electricity to distract safari-goers from the bush experience (though there is power in the restaurant and reception area).
+The camp comes alive at night.
 Nesting barn owls screech in the wooden eaves of the restaurant, epauletted fruit bats squawk in the surrounding trees, and a crash of white rhino sidle up to the camp’s low fence where they contentedly bed down for the night.
 Just three strands of electric fence separate you from the heavy-breathing rhino, as you watch them snooze peacefully by the light of the moon.
 You’ll feel like you’ve died and gone to heaven.

 Read more

-or in their own vehicles.
-Early-morning game drives in search of lions in a surreal landscape of skeletal knob thorns can be followed by guided mid-morning mountain bike rides or bush walks to the hide at Mahlindza waterhole.
+park, allowing visitors to explore the area on guided open-top game drives or in their own vehicles (note, however, that self-drivers are not allowed in the lion enclosure).
+Guided early-morning game drives in search of lions lead through a surreal landscape of skeletal knob thorns.
+This can be followed by a guided mid-morning mountain-bike ride or bush walk to the hide at Mahlindza waterhole.
 Here you can munch on your packed brunch in the company of crocodiles, nyala, wildebeest, warthogs and woolly-necked storks.
 It is reassuring to know that these adventure activities are conducted in sectors of the park without lions.Hlane Royal National Park belongs in the elite of Eswatini’s wildlife parks.
 Along with wonderfully low-key wildlife-watching experiences, there’s plenty more to keep you occupied, including wildlife drives, bushwalking, mountain biking and local cultural tours.

 Eswatini’s Royal Flagship Park

-Just sitting around the huge Ndlovu Camp waterhole in the evening is sure to provide sightings of a lot of wildlife, including jostling herds of elephants, giraffe and rhino.
-The lions are in a limited-access enclosure, which unfortunately detracts from the wilderness bush vibe (the quantity of prey skeletons makes it feel more like a velociraptor compound), but you are guaranteed close-up sightings and photo opportunities.
-Both black and white rhino roam wild (heavily protected, of course) through the park and are often encountered on walking safaris.
+Just sitting around the huge Ndlovu Camp waterhole in the evening is sure to provide sightings of a lot of wildlife, including jostling white rhino.
+The lions are in a large enclosure, which is unfortunately inaccessible to self-drivers and detracts from the wilderness bush vibe (the quantity of prey skeletons makes it feel more like a velociraptor compound), but does mean that visitors on guided game drives are likely to enjoy close-up sightings and good photo opportunities.
+Large numbers of white rhino roam the park (heavily protected, of course) and they are often encountered on walking safaris.